kaiban-ai/kaibanjs-docs/docs/use-cases/03-Resume Creation.md

 The result is a meticulously crafted resume for David that effectively showcases his skills and experiences in JavaScript development.
 This resume is ready to be submitted to potential employers, significantly enhancing his job application process.

 :::tip[Try it Out in the Playground!]
 Curious about how this solution comes together?
 Explore it interactively in our playground before getting into the details.
-[Try it now!](https://www.agenticjs.com/share/f3Ek9X5dEWnvA3UVgKUQ)
+[Try it now!](https://www.kaibanjs.com/share/f3Ek9X5dEWnvA3UVgKUQ)
 :::

 ![Resume Writing Result](https://res.cloudinary.com/dnno8pxyy/image/upload/v1723924595/Use_Case_-_Resume_Creation_melexu.gif)

-By leveraging AgenticJS and its intelligent agents, job seekers can transform the way they create resumes, making the process more streamlined, efficient, and effective at capturing the attention of potential employers.
+By leveraging KaibanJS and its intelligent agents, job seekers can transform the way they create resumes, making the process more streamlined, efficient, and effective at capturing the attention of potential employers.

 ### Expected Benefits